kptdev/kpt/site/content/en/guides/producer/functions/ts/develop/_index.md

 This process will create the following:

 1. `package.json`: The `kpt-functions` framework library is the only item declared in `dependencies`.
-   Everything required to compile and test your KPT function is declared as `devDependencies`, including the `create-kpt-functions` CLI discussed later in the `README`.
+   Everything required to compile and test your config function is declared as `devDependencies`, including the `create-kpt-functions` CLI discussed later in the `README`.
 1. `src/`: Directory containing the source files for all your functions, e.g.: